dawnwages/gatsby-blog/content/blog/2021-01-01-coding-challenges.md

 Scalable and Reliable Logging at Pinterest (DataEngConf SF16) - <https://www.youtube.com/watch?v=DphnpWVYeG8>

+Part 1: Building a Centralized Logging Application - <https://hackernoon.com/part-1-building-a-centralized-logging-application-5a537033da0a>

-`Q. Live Coding Python : Create an anagram checker  `
+`Q. Live Coding Python : Create an anagram checker`

 `Q. Live Coding JavaScript : Look at this data tree representing parents and children.
 Please create a function that returns all of the childlessPerson (s) and singleParent (s)`